Regional Australia Bank

-Regional Australia Bank is the trading name of Regional Australia Bank Ltd, a member owned bank with roots in regional NSW and head office located in Armidale, New South Wales, Australia.
+Regional Australia Bank is a member owned bank with roots in regional New South Wales and head office located in Armidale, Australia.

 History

 Regional Australia Bank's beginnings started with New England Staff Credit Union at The University of New England in 1969.
 Following mergers with Peel Valley Credit Union in 2004, Orana Credit Union in 2008 and Hunter Mutual in 2010, they became New England Mutual, Orana Mutual and Hunter Mutual in the relevant geographical areas, falling under the overarching brand of the Community Mutual Group.
-In 2016 the trading name was changed to Regional Australia Bank, while retaining the corporate entity of Community Mutual Ltd. In May 2018, the corporate entity name was changed to Regional Australia Bank Ltd.
+In 2016 the trading name was changed to Regional Australia Bank.

 Rural Banking in Australia's History

 Banking in Australia in the 20th century can be divided into pre and post the 1980s deregulation.
 The climate of the financial services industry before the 1980s infamous financial deregulation phenomenon was characterised by constant change of policy and regulatory constraints.
 As open market forces became more intrusive within local industries, governing bodies attempted to fix exchange rates and interest rates, forcing banks to adopt centralised approaches to financing loans and offering financial services.
 The central bank of Australia offered a figurehead role in the financial stability of banks and businesses.
-However, the plight of the Cold War incited the Australian government to solidify legislative reform regarding centralising the foreign exchange reserves and mandating private banks to hold a supply of local currency in reserves with the Central Bank.
+However, the plight of the Cold War incited the Australian government to solidify legislative reform regarding centralising the foreign exchange reserves and mandating private banks to hold a supply of local currency in reserves with the central bank.
 At this time, rural and regional banking was at a bare minimum, integrated into private and centralised banking.
 The rapid pace of change in the financial services industry did not offer extenuating opportunities for rural areas to develop financial independence and prosperity.
 Regional areas were not granted any specific or rigorous banking services unless they integrated into city regions for their business operations or headquarters.
 As a result, rural and regional areas in Australia during the 1950s to 1980s often operated within an archaic and outdated financial services model; based on city banks’ supply and a tedious integration of this financial support to regional areas utilising transportation systems established sporadically from mineral booms.
 Agricultural booms in the mid-20th century temporarily expanded regional populations and infrastructure, however the general trend for urbanisation to coastal regions, along with the deregulation of financial services industry left regional banking and finance at a loss for resources and government support, as the 'long boom' of employment and economic activity reached a post-war peak in city areas.
 From 1974 to 2006, large settlement changes to coastal regions underpinned significant changes to financial services around Australia, and in particular a divergence of economic focus away from regional Australia.